 6) Stay Hydrated

 Your life as a teacher carries pressure to manage every day.
-So what happens is your mindless eating leads to eating unhealthy because you are not really thinking about what you are snacking on.
+So what happens is your mindless eating leads to unhealthy eating habits because you are not really thinking about what you are snacking on.

 A good snack makes you aware of what you are eating.
 It allows you to have full control of what you like, and it saves you from being stressed.